darth-veitcher/nswrap/README.md

 ```

 NSWrap will never check the "count" parameter, so the user will always need
-to make sure it is less than or equal to the capacity of the relevant input
+to make sure it is less than or equal to the capacity of the input
 Go slices.

 Using pointers to pointers is necessary in many Core Foundation situations